 First things first: pick a topic that you’ll be blogging about.
 Some people call this a blog niche.
 The possibilities are endless!
 There are specific subjects like blogging about food or music, or maybe you’re creating a lifestyle blog in which you’ll be blogging about a bunch of different things.
 If you aren’t quite sure what you want to blog about, take a few minutes to think about some of your hobbies and interests.
 It is important to write about something you love because it will make writing fun and exciting.

 Choose a Blog Name

 Now that you have a subject you can choose a blog name.
 Many people pick names that are related to the subject of their blog in some way.
-Others choose to simply use their own name (this works best if you’re going to have a lifestyle blog).
+Others choose to simply use their own name.
 Choose carefully during this step because your blog name will become your “brand” and can be hard to change once you have accompanying social media names that match your blog name.

 Choose a Host

 Now that you’ve done the preliminary steps of picking a topic and a name, it’s time to get down to business.
 When choosing a host there are two routes you can go: free or paid. let’s look at both options:

 Free hosting for your blog: